Injured In Bus Accident In Michigan: Can I Sue?

 To recover for pain and suffering compensation, excess medical expenses, excess lost wages and other economic damages after being injured in a bus accident in Michigan, there are two essential deadlines that you must comply with.

-First, there is the Bus Accident Notice Provision.
-Second, there is a notice that must be filed wit the Court of Claims.
+First, there is the Bus Crash Notice Provision.
+Second, there is a notice that must be filed with the Court of Claims.
 And, third, there is the statute of limitations.
 If you fail to comply with either one, you will lose your right to sue.

 The details about these essential deadlines are as follows:

-REMINDER ABOUT THE BUS ACCIDENT NOTICE PROVISION: You have 60 days from the date of the crash to file your written claim with a regional transportation authority.
-If your claim notice is not properly served upon the bus company, then you will lose your right to sue and the bus company/regional transportation authority will not have to defend itself against your claim.
-[Please bold this paragraph on the page when it goes live and please underline the first sentence about “60 days.”]
+REMINDER ABOUT THE BUS CRASH NOTICE PROVISION: You have 60 days from the date of the crash to file your written claim with a regional transportation authority.
+If your claim notice is not properly served upon the transit company, then you will lose your right to sue and the transit company/regional transportation authority will not have to defend itself against your claim.

 Report all of your injuries to first responders, ER personnel and your doctor